What Is The New Heart Of Ezekiel 36:26

 In the Bible, we find helpful information in Ezekiel 36:23-27; Deuteronomy 30:6; Psalms.
 51:10; Jeremiah 32:39; Psalms 144:12; John 3:3, 5-6,; 2 Corinthians 3:18; 2 Corinthians 5:17; Galatians 6:15; Ephesians 2:10; Revelation 21:5.
 From these verses, we learn that we can ask for a new heart, that receiving a new heart is transforming, and affects the people that live around us.

-Additional thoughts include the fact that few people know what is meant by the "new heart," and are often deceived into thinking it is merely "feelings." {YI September 26, 1901, par.
+Additional thoughts include the fact that few people know what is meant by the phrase "new heart" in the Bible, and are thus often deceived into thinking it is merely "feelings." {YI September 26, 1901, par.
 2} A "new heart" is defined as a "new mind," and this mind is defined as "the will"—which apparently means the "new heart" also has to do with choices. {Ms36, 1891, par.
 43}.
 Having a "new heart" is also defined as having a "new mind, new purposes and new motives, and refers to the mind, the life and the whole being.
 The sign of a new heart is a changed life. {YI September 26, 1901, par.
 5} We also learn that the new mind is not a different mind from what we had before, but a mind that is able see things clearly that were before clouded. {Ms 42, 1904, par.
 4}

 Accordingly, a new heart refers to a transformation of thinking, attitude and choices.